He Tohu at National Library of New Zealand

 The Introduction to Parliament tour is the most popular and takes place many times throughout the day.
 It is a great way to learn about the parliamentary processes.
 Walk inside the Executive Wing (the Beehive), notable for its circular design.
 Look at the 100-year-old Parliament House and the Parliamentary Library.
 You’ll also see the Debating Chamber, Select Committee rooms, Grand Hall, Legislative Council Chamber, Parliament House, and Banquet Hall.

+There are tours that cater to those interested in the parliamentary art collection, and a shorter tour designed for children.
 The friendly guides can provide information sheets for tours in Te Reo Māori, French, German, Spanish, Japanese, Chinese, Hindi, Samoan, and Korean.

 New Zealand’s national museum reflects the country’s identity, history, and culture.

-Experience the stories of Wellington and its people.
-From maritime history, early Māori settlement, and the city’s evolution since becoming the capital in 1865.
+Wellington Museum tells the stories of our people.
+From maritime history, Māori and European settlement, and the evolution as the capital.